Klopp's Scouse gem! Jones is showing he can be a Liverpool star | Goal.com

 Midfield competition is fierce at Anfield following the arrival of Thiago Alcantara.
 Klopp has Fabinho, Gini Wijnaldum, Jordan Henderson, James Milner, Naby Keita and Alex Oxlade-Chamberlain all hoping for games, while Marko Grujic provided a reminder of his own qualities at Lincoln.
 The Serbian midfielder scored Liverpool’s sixth goal, though the likelihood is that he will be sold before the transfer window closes.

-That is the level the Reds are operating at now, and Jones is very much part of that level.
+That is the level the Reds are operating at now, and Jones is very much part of it.
 Technically and physically, he looks ready.
 Tactically, his development is there for all to see.
+It wasn't always the case, but he does the simple things as well as he does the special ones.

 Put simply, he looks as if he belongs.
 There is a swagger about his play, an inner belief which transmits every time he picks up the ball.
 Fear isn’t in his vocabulary.